By Rebecca Dancer

 THE FINAL VERDICT:

 Like most things in life, a good offense is your best defense.
 In other words, prevention will pay off in the long run, especially when it comes to eye cream.
 The best move?
-Incorporate eye cream into your daily skin care routine before you even notice any signs of aging—there really is no downside to doing so, whatever your age.
+Incorporate an eye cream like the Dream Eye Cream into your daily skin care routine before you even notice any signs of aging—there really is no downside to doing so, whatever your age.

 Written by Rebecca Dancer for Youth To The People